 (92) Failure to adhere to or comply with a penalty imposed under this policy can be the basis of further non-academic misconduct proceedings against a student as provided for in the definition of non-academic misconduct.

 (95) An appeal must be lodged in writing within ten working days from the date of the official notification of the decision.
 The appeal must clearly state the grounds of the appeal as provided for under clause (94) and include evidence to support the appeal.
 It is the responsibility of the respondent student to ensure the submission of an appeal is completed in full at the time of lodgement.
-An extension of time to lodge an appeal may be granted by the Deputy Vice-Chancellor, Corporate Strategy and Services where a student can demonstrate that there are particular circumstances that preclude them from lodging the appeal in time.
+An extension of time to lodge an appeal may be granted by the Deputy Vice-Chancellor and University Provost where a student can demonstrate that there are particular circumstances that preclude them from lodging the appeal in time.
 In these circumstances a further and final extension of up to ten working days may be granted.
 Clauses (6) and (7) dealing with variations to time frames do not apply with respect to the lodgement of appeals.

 (96) The Non-Academic Misconduct Appeals Committee will consider the application in the context of the grounds of appeal and determine whether the appeal can be heard.
 The student will be sent written advice of this decision.